 What Are Adjustments?

-Chiropractic adjustments, also known as spinal manipulation, is a techniques that uses a high velocity but small movement to move a joint.
+Chiropractic adjustments, also known as spinal manipulation, is a technique that uses a high velocity but low amplitude (small movement) to move a joint.
 The pop that is often heard when this is performed is due to a small gas bubble that forms during the movement being released from the joint capsule.
 While adjustments are usually thought to be done on the spine, there are a variety of techniques to help other parts of the body including shoulders, hips, knees, and ankles.
 Remember, a joint is a joint, so as long as there is a capsule surrounding it adjustments may be able to help the recovery process.

 Myths About Adjustments

 - No, adjustments are dangerous: Adjustments are not dangerous when performed properly by a trained professional.
 They become dangerous when someone tries a lower back adjustment at home, posture adjustment, clavicle adjustment, ear adjustment, nasal chiropractic adjustment who has not been trained in performing them does them.
 Injuries usually occur when someone is performing the technique with high speed and large movement (instead of high speed, small movement).
 Neck adjustments do not lead directly to strokes.
 Most of the more significant medical issues reported with this treatment had likely been evolving over years (plaque formation in an artery).
 There is an extremely low risk of adverse events with adjustments.

 - No, you’re not out of alignment: Despite what you have likely heard, your bones are not out of alignment.
 The pop you hear from a chiropractic adjustment for neck and shoulder pain is not your bone going back into place.
 As described above, adjustments work through a complex endorphin system in the body.
-When the tissues begin to relax as a effect of the treatment, movement and function begin to return.
+When the tissues begin to relax as an effect of the treatment, movement and function begin to return.